This case study

 Challenge: Multiple Locations

 When we started, the project was only intended for users to enter one location.
 As we moved through discovery and design iterations, it was decided that customers may want to enter multiple locations at once for a holistic view of their options.
-We iterated on the location search multiple times, creating a solution that allowed users to add multiple locations — then further add custom labels, colors, and icons to clearly differentiate their locations from Ryerson facilities on the map.
+We iterated on the location search multiple times, creating a solution that allowed users to add multiple locations and further add custom labels, colors, and icons to clearly differentiate their locations from Ryerson facilities on the map.

 Challenge: Facets and Filters

-We needed to show Ryerson and Ryerson Partner facilities, while also providing an option to filter by the same criteria users shop by — Metals, Processing Options, and Markets.
+We needed to show Ryerson and Ryerson Partner facilities, while also providing an option to filter by the same criteria users shop by: Metals, Processing Options, and Markets.
 This required a large filter set with toggles for each category (matching existing designs), and quick interactions to select or clear all for faster navigation.

 Challenge: Map Functionality